Gunsmoke (western, starring James Arness)

 The radio orchestra was a small ensemble which included a

-Later it "Old Trail" was called "Theme from Gunsmoke" with
+Later the "Old Trail" was named "Theme from Gunsmoke" with

 a second set of lyrics by Glenn Spencer....and it was also